PrEP Quick Guide

 How is PrEP dosed?

-Both TDF/FTC and TAF/FTC are FDA-approved for once daily use by the specific populations/indications described below.
-“2-1-1” dosing of TDF/FTC can also be offered to men who have sex with men (MSM) and transgender women.
+Both TDF/FTC and TAF/FTC are FDA-approved for daily use by the specific populations/indications described below; dosing schedules for LA-CAB and LEN are also provided below.

-Eligible populations2 HIV-negative adults and adolescents ≥ 35 kg with eCrCl > 60 mL/min HIV-negative MSM and transgender women ≥ 35 kg with eCrCl > 30 mL/min HIV-negative adults and adolescents ≥ 35 kg (no eCrCl threshold)
+Eligible populations2 HIV-negative adults and adolescents ≥ 35 kg with eCrCl 60 mL/min HIV-negative adults and adolescents ≥ 35 kg with eCrCl 30 mL/min who may acquire HIV through anal sex.
+Some organizations support consideration for people with vaginal exposures when TDF/FTC is contraindicated or undesirable.3 HIV-negative adults and adolescents ≥ 35 kg (no eCrCl threshold) HIV-negative adults and adolescents ≥ 35 kg (no eCrCl threshold)

-Clinically notable potential adverse effects (rare) Kidney injury/nephrotoxicity Fewer renal adverse events compared to TDF Hypersensitivity reaction
+Clinically notable potential adverse effects (rare) Kidney injury/nephrotoxicity; long-term uninterrupted use also associated with decreases in bone mineral density Fewer renal adverse events compared to TDF Hypersensitivity reaction Inadvertent injection into dermal tissue can lead to serious events, e.g., necrosis, ulcer

-1 Please see section below on “2-1-1” dosing for additional information on this PrEP strategy.
+1 Some organizations recommend starting with a double-dose for all people initiating oral PrEP.
+See section below on “2-1-1” dosing for additional information on this PrEP strategy.

-2 Please see sections on pregnancy and breastfeeding, and specific populations/scenarios, for additional information.
+2 See sections on pregnancy and breastfeeding, and specific populations/scenarios, for additional information.

 “2-1-1” PrEP dosing schedule: